 Yoga for most of us is a journey towards increased awareness and acceptance of the way things are.
 But letting go of our future-focused, goal-oriented mindset is a long journey.
 Experiencing a moment of full awareness in at least some yoga poses some of the time is a big step in the right direction.
 But when the poses themselves become mini-destinations along your path, you have reached an impasse on your journey that requires a new approach.
 Start focusing on the spaces between the poses, the transitions.
 Start to really focus on the journey, not the destination.

 Move away from the mindset of seeing your practice as a series of poses to perfect.
-Instead, focus on maintaining your awareness throughout your practice.
+Instead, focus on maintaining your awareness on the present moment throughout your practice.
 Notice how you tend to be more present in a challenging pose.
-Notice how your awareness dissipates when you are on the way into or out of such a pose.
+Notice how your awareness collapses when you transition between poses because your mind races ahead to the next challenging pose.
 Then start to make the moments of transition count just as much as the moment in which you nail a particularly challenging pose.
+Be here, now, especially in the moments that don’t seem important.

 In addition to doing wonders for your awareness, focusing on the transitions—especially the transitions *out* of difficult poses—will also reduce your chance of injury.
 The easiest time to lose awareness is while coming out of a challenging pose.
 As you breathe a sigh of relief, your mind races ahead to being able to relax in an easier pose.
 That is one of the most common moments for people to get injured.
 Not while *in* the difficult pose, where the difficulty itself keeps you focused, but when you think it’s over and your puppy mind dashes off into the future, leaving your body in the lurch.